TonttuNet

 The named projects

 Each project on TonttuNet has its own page.
 TonttuSETI turns space weather into fractal video.
-TonttuStudio is a folk recording studio that fits inside a laptop.
+TonttuStudio is a folk recording studio with high quality and short signal paths with open source software (ubuntu studio).
 TonttuLibrary is an offline reading and listening archive.
 Alongside them lives a local LLM — a private, offline AI helper.
 Each one a small step toward a slower, more rooted way of computing.